larsks/blog.oddbit.com-posts/2014-08-30-docker-plugin-for-openstack-he.md

 container?
 As Scott Lowe noticed in his [blog post about Heat and Docker][scott], there is very little documentation available out there for the Docker plugin (something I am trying to remedy with this blog post!).
-Things are quite as bleak as you might think, because Heat resources are to a certain extent self-documenting.
+Things are not quite as bleak as you might think, because Heat resources are to a certain extent self-documenting.
 If you run:

 [scott]: http://blog.scottlowe.org/2014/08/22/a-heat-template-for-docker-containers/